-Without losing generality, we may now reduce to the case that $P'$ is one dimension smaller that $P_{u}$.
-As any face of $P_{u}$ of smaller dimension may be reached by taking a sequence of subfaces of codimension $1$, the general case follows from repeating the argument that follows.
-Keep in mind what what we need to do is prove that the image of $P'_{u}$ in $Q$ is contained in the image of $P'$ in $Q$.
+We may therefore reduce to the case that \(P'\) is one dimension smaller than \(P_u^f\).
+Since any face of \(P_u^f\) of smaller dimension may be reached by taking a sequence of codimension-one faces, the general case follows by repeating the argument below.
+We must prove that the image of \(P_u^{f'}\) in \(Q\) is contained in the image of \(P'\) in \(Q\).